An eye infection can be very distressing and highly contagious. Here are some things you can do to reduce the risk of getting an eye infection:

 - If you wear monthly contact lenses rather than daily disposables then make sure you follow the hygiene regime correctly to keep them clean.

-- Tears are your eyes' natural defence against infection, so keep your eyes hydrated by using a product from the Optrex Dry Eye Range regularly to help maintain eye hydration and protect against infection.
+- Tears are your eyes' natural defence against infection, so keep your eyes hydrated by using a product from the Optrex Dry Eye Range regularly to help maintain eye hydration.

 - Remove eye make-up properly before you got to bed.